ray-project/ray/doc/source/data/data-internals.rst

 loads and transforms these blocks in parallel.

 The following figure visualizes a dataset with three blocks, each holding 1000 rows.
-The :class:`~ray.data.Dataset` is held on the driver while materialized blocks are stored as objects in Ray's shared-memory :ref:`object store <objects-in-ray>`.
+Ray Data holds the :class:`~ray.data.Dataset` on the driver and stores the materialized blocks as objects in Ray's shared-memory :ref:`object store <objects-in-ray>`.

 .. image:: images/dataset-arch.svg